 The purpose of the Management Plan is to ensure the effectual management of the WHS for present and future generations and to provide an agreed framework for long-term decision-making on the conservation and improvement of the Tower.

-The updated Plan has been drafted in consultation with the Tower of London WHS Consultative Committee, a group including on-site partners, the relevant local authorities and heritage specialists.
+The Plan has been written in consultation with the Tower of London WHS Consultative Committee, a group including on-site partners, the relevant local authorities and heritage specialists.
 The Committee provides a forum for consulting on issues affecting the Tower and its environs.

-The Plan, once agreed at national level by Historic England, who advises the DCMS, will be submitted to UNESCO World Heritage Centre and then forwarded to ICOMOS for review.
-Local planning authorities in the UK are expected to take relevant policies in the WHS management plans into account in developing their strategy for the historic environment and in determining relevant planning applications.
+Local planning authorities in the UK are expected to take relevant policies in WHS management plans into account in developing their strategy for the historic environment and in determining relevant planning applications.